george-GPT/JavaScript-Quick-Reference/JavaScript Simplified An Efficient Learning Guide.md

 ---

 ## 7.1 Understanding APIs, JSON, and API Keys
-Learn the fundamentals of APIs, JSON data format, and the importance of API keys for secure access to external services.

 ### APIs at a Glance
 APIs (Application Programming Interfaces) are like connectors, allowing your code to interact with external services and access their data and functions.